 Target Customers by Product

-If we compare this to keyword targeting, it becomes clear that keyword targeting is much too broad, and may easily result in losing a customer due to the lower price on competitors’ products.
-On the other hand, targeting competing products at the same price range increases your odds of driving sales.
+If we compare this to keyword targeting, it becomes clear that keyword targeting is much too broad, and may easily result in losing a customer due to the lower price of competitors’ products.
+On the other hand, targeting competing products at the same price range increase your odds of driving sales.

 Refining your targeting by brand, price, and star ratings

 The new update allows you to refine your targeting by star ratings, price range, and specific brands.